 If you discover a lump, feel pain in your breast, or experience other symptoms, it’s important to seek treatment as soon as possible.
 With a combination of routine exams, diagnostic imaging, and other services, your doctor can determine the cause of your symptoms and whether treatment is required, as well as address discomfort and offer peace of mind.
-For evaluations, genetic testing, and other breast clinical services, patients in the Staten Island area can turn to Richmond University Medical Center’s Breast and Women’s Center.
+For evaluations, genetic testing, and other breast clinical services, patients in the Staten Island area can turn to Richmond University Medical Center’s Comprehensive Breast and Imaging Center.

 If any abnormalities are detected, your physician will discuss your options and recommend a personalized treatment plan.
 In some cases, no further action will be required, although monitoring or additional imaging may be needed.

 Your physician may discover lumps or other breast abnormalities that do not indicate cancer or another breast disease during your evaluation.
 Some benign breast conditions have no symptoms and require no treatment, while others present pain and other symptoms that can easily be mistaken for cancer.

 Even when not cancerous themselves, benign breast conditions can lead to increased risk of cancer development.
 Your physician will recommend next steps for treatment or monitoring, as well as cancer prevention strategies to reduce risk.

 High-Risk Evaluation and Surveillance

 Your level of risk will greatly affect how your physician recommends you proceed.
 When it comes to understanding your risk for breast cancer, there are a number of factors that contribute, including:

 - Personal history

 If you are determined to be at high risk for breast cancer, your physician may recommend a more aggressive treatment plan to monitor your health.
 Genetic testing can also play an important role in uncovering additional risk factors and potential preventative measures.